309thEDDGE/weave/CONTRIBUTING.md

 # Weave Contributing Guide
-This contribution guide gives instructions on contributing to the Weave repository.
+<p>This contribution guide gives instructions on contributing to the Weave repository.
 Anyone is welcome to create a pull request for this project as long as they follow these guidelines.
-This guide will include repository organization, coding standards, process for submitting a pull request, and our Weave style guide.
+This guide will include repository organization, coding standards, process for submitting a pull request, and our Weave style guide.</p>

 ## Repository Organization

 ### Root
-The root folder contains all of the necessary information about Weave, including a <a href="https://github.com/309thEDDGE/weave/blob/main/README.md">README</a> and a <a href="https://github.com/309thEDDGE/weave/blob/main/setup.py">setup.py</a> file to setup the current version of Weave.
+<p>The root folder contains all of the necessary information about Weave, including a <a href="https://github.com/309thEDDGE/weave/blob/main/README.md">README</a> and a <a href="https://github.com/309thEDDGE/weave/blob/main/setup.py">setup.py</a> file to setup the current version of Weave.</p>

 ### .github/workflows
 <p>The <a href="https://github.com/309thEDDGE/weave/blob/main/.github/workflows/pytest_and_ruff.yml">.github/workflows</a> folder contains the workflow for Weave and will run tests.
 There are three tests run in the Weave CI/CD workflow: pytest, ruff, and pylint. </p>